Comment on page

 Note: You will only be able to access this secret key once, at this point.
 Once the pop-up window is closed you will no longer have access to it, and if you have not taken a note and subsequently wish to use this client ID, you would need to generate a new secret key.

 Once the Credential record has been generated, it will be saved and stored in the Application Credentials page.
-You can subsequently edit its name and expiry date and generate a new secret key for it.
+You, as the creator of the record, can subsequently edit its name and expiry date and generate a new secret key for it.
 Credential records can also be deleted if desired.

 You should use the copied Client ID and Secret Key as inputs into your third party system, for example the Postman API testing tool.
 From example above, this would be:

 The Third-party system should be making a POST API call to the '/OAuth/Token' Enate API to generate the bearer token.